IMGARENA/streams-service-generator/{{ project_slug }}/README.md

 ./run.sh
 ```

-The Swagger will be available at - http://localhost:9221/swagger-ui/index.html
+The Swagger will be available at - http://localhost:{{ server_port }}/swagger-ui/index.html

 ## Authorisation